 Kia grew up in Rio de Janeiro, Brazil, and then completed her University education in the United States.
 She obtained her PhD (1993) and carried out postdoctoral research at Yale University, supervised by Gregory McCarthy, and then became Instructor at Harvard Medical School, working with Marsel Mesulam at the Behavioral Neurology Unit of Beth Israel Hospital.
-She moved to Oxford in 1994 to take up a McDonnell Lectureship in Cognitive Neuroscience and a Junior Research Fellowship at New College.
+She moved to Oxford in 1994 to take up a McDonnell-Pew Lectureship in Cognitive Neuroscience and a Junior Research Fellowship at New College.
 Prior to her current position, Kia was a university lecturer (Reader 2002-2006, Professor 2006-2014) at the Department of Experimental Psychology at Oxford, and was Tutorial Fellow at New College, Oxford (1996-2014).

 Kia is the first incumbent of the chair in Translational Cognitive Neuroscience at Oxford, held jointly between the Departments of Psychiatry and of Experimental Psychology.
 She is a Professorial fellow at St Catherine's College.
 She is also Adjunct Professor at Northwestern University in Chicago, USA, where she is a member of the Cognitive Neurology and Alzheimer’s Disease Center (CNADC).
 Kia directs the Oxford Centre for Human Brain Activity (OHBA) and heads the Brain & Cognition Lab.
 Kia is actively engaged in the academic and scientific communities, holding many positions of leadership at Oxford and more widely.
 At Oxford, she acts as Psychology and Neuroscience Delegate for Oxford University Press and leads the strategic working group in Cognitive Health in the Oxford Biomedical Research Centre (BRC).
 Kia is Advisor to the James S. McDonnell Foundation Program (JSMF) in Understanding Human Cognition; serves as Reviewing Editor for the Journal of Neuroscience and as Associate Editor for the Journal of Cognitive Neuroscience; contributes to the Young Investigator and International Research Award Committees of the Society for Neuroscience; and supports the programme committees of the British Neuroscience Association, Cognitive Neuroscience Society, and International Conference on Cognitive Neuroscience.

 Relevant web sites